04. Creating World/Kingdom Maps

 Map Levels

 Let’s start with a World map.
-(See above for instructions on how to do this.)
+(See above for instructions on how to create one.)

 This map represents an entire world and is normally high level.
-Each tile may encompass many miles on the ground:
+Each tile may encompass hundreds of miles on the ground:

 Note that Worldographer displays the tile borders of the World map with the expanded tiles inside each.
-Configure this using the View Option’s drawer’s configure grid button.
+Configure this using the configure grid button at the bottom of the Worldographer window.

-Now select Kingdom in the Mini Map.
-This produces a third map, and this one has tile borders for the both the World and Continent maps displayed.
-This may resemble the following:
+Now select Kingdom in the Mini Map area’s View Level drop down.
+After prompting you again for a number of hexes per parent level hex, it produces a third map.
+This one has tile borders for the both the World and Continent maps displayed.
+This will resemble the following:

 Why is this useful?

-This feature allows the author to design a world at a very high level and not worry yet about the details.
+This feature allows the user to design a world at a very high level and not worry yet about the details.

-Important Note: All three maps are stored inside the same file, which eliminates needing to keep track of a different file for each level.
+Important Note: All four map levels are stored inside the same file, which eliminates needing to keep track of a different file for each level.

 Note/Information